 Card highlights

-• Rewards rate: 4X Membership Rewards points on restaurants, including takeout and delivery in the U.S.; 4X points on Uber Eats purchases; 4X points at U.S. supermarkets (on up to $25,000 in purchases per year, then 1X points); 3X points on flights booked directly with airlines or via American Express Travel; 2X points on rental cars booked through American Express Travel; 1X points on all other purchases
+• Rewards rate: 4X Membership Rewards points on restaurants, including takeout and delivery in the U.S.; 4X points on Uber Eats purchases; 4X points at U.S. supermarkets (on up to $25,000 in purchases per year, then 1X points); 3X points on flights booked directly with airlines or via American Express Travel; 2X points on rental cars booked through American Express Travel; 1X points on other eligible purchases

-• Welcome offer: 60,000 points after spending $4,000 in purchases within the first six months of card membership
+• Welcome offer: 60,000 points after spending $4,000 in eligible purchases within the first six months of card membership

 • Annual fee: $250

-• Regular APR (for Pay Over Time): 18.99 percent to 25.99 percent variable
+• Regular APR (for Pay Over Time): 21.24 percent to 29.24 percent (variable)

 Earning rewards

-As noted above, the rewards structure is particularly generous for foodies: You’ll earn 4X Membership Rewards points at restaurants, including on takeout and delivery in the U.S. and on Uber Eats purchases, plus 4X points at U.S. supermarkets (on up to $25,000 in purchases per year, then 1X points).
+As noted above, the rewards structure is particularly generous for foodies: You’ll earn 4X Membership Rewards points at restaurants, including on takeout and delivery in the U.S., and on Uber Eats purchases, plus 4X points at U.S. supermarkets (on up to $25,000 in purchases per year, then 1X points).

 Redeeming rewards